 The Halberton & Uplowman Federation take the safety and wellbeing of the children in both schools very seriously and expect all staff, volunteers, governors and parents to do the same.
 To achieve this commitment, we ensure continuous development of all staff and have robust safeguarding policies and procedures in place that are updated in line with current legislation.
 We aim to promote a culture of safeguarding amongst staff and volunteers.
 We have a number of policies, procedures and agreed practices in place that support our safeguarding commitment:

-E-safety (Computer & Internet use)
+Online-safety (Computer & Internet use)

 Health & Safety